Hussain-68/aws/README.md

-# Serverless Computing

-#### Serverless computing is an application development model where you can build and deploy applications on third-party managed server infrastructure.
+# ECS - Amazon ECS (Elastic Container Service)

+### ECS is a fully-managed container orchestration service that allows you to easily launch, manage, and scale containerized applications in the cloud

-In this assignment , we are expected to build lambda function and API gateway
+In this assignment we are going to deploy docker image using ECS

-### Task to be completed
+### Task to be implemented

-    1) Build a program to check whether the given string is Anagram or not , return the response
-       as String.
-Log the relevant information.
-Use AWS S3 and Lambda to test

-    2) API  Gateway for any GET request of REST API
-        * Follow all steps of ec2-rds-s3-springboot-assignment
-        * Build API gateway to view the details
+    1) Create a spring boot application with below config port        : 9090 endpoint    : /service/welcome
+                          returns "Hello, welcome to the AWS ECS service"

+    2) Build docker image for the above application and push to dockerhub

+    3) Use ECS Fargate to run the docker image

 ### Submission

     * Take each steps as screenshot
     * Use word document and upload the file in git
     * Provide access to the mentor